-(331) Peter marries Sue. ⊨ Peter gets married.
+(389) Peter marries Sue. ⊨ Peter gets married.

 But this often is an oversimplification.
 It so turns out that sentences do not always express just one proposition, they can express various propositions, sometimes depending on the context.
-Look again at the example (327).
+We say that they are ambiguous.
+Look again at the example (385).
 There are two ways to understand

-(332) Peter and Sue get married.
+(390) Peter and Sue get married.

-One is to understand it as them getting married to each other; another is to understand it expressing that Peter gets married to someone, and Sue does.
+One way is to understand it as them getting married to each other; another is to understand it expressing that Peter gets married to someone, and Sue does.
 Even though the latter interpretation covers the first one, intuitively they are distinct.
-There is, as I indicated above, some reason to think that (327) may in fact be false since the premisses do not support the (stronger, but preferred) reading where Peter marries Sue.
+And it is in fact this stronger reading that is the preferred one.
+This explain that some people would actually think that (385) is in fact false since the premisses do not support the (stronger, but preferred) reading where Peter marries Sue.
+Thus, judgements on logical conclusion are difficult to elicit in presence of ambiguity.

-But the idea of multiple interpretations can be explained with much clearer examples.
+There are other instances where one and the same sentence can have different meanings without being called ambiguous.
 The easiest example is provided by pronouns.
 Suppose I say

-(333) I love Sachertorte.
+(391) I love Sachertorte.

 Then the proposition expressed by this sentence is different from the proposition expressed by the same sentence uttered by Arnold Schwarzenegger.
-This is so since I can truly utter (333) at the same time when he can truly deny (333), and vice versa.
-Moreover, (333) uttered by me is roughly equivalent to
+This is so since I can truly utter (391) at the same time when he can truly deny (391), and vice versa.
+Moreover, (391) uttered by me is roughly equivalent to

-(334) Marcus Kracht loves Sachertorte.
+(392) Marcus Kracht loves Sachertorte.